IBM-Bluemix-Docs/cloud-object-storage-infrastructure/java.md

 );
 ```

-### Upload object using a stream
+### Upload object by using a stream

-This example assumes that the bucket 'sample' already exists.
+This example assumes that the bucket 'sample' exists.
 {:tip}

 ```java